binaryage/badev/README.md

       crash_totalterminal  externally crash TotalTerminal
       deauthorize_send     re-enable authorization dialogs
-      help                 Display global or [command] help documentation. init_xcconfigs       creates default xcconfig files for all .xcodeprojs in a directory tree inject_totalfinder   attempt to inject TotalFinder
+      help                 Display global or [command] help documentation. init_headers         creates BaClassPrefix.h/PrefixedClassAliases.h and a generates precompiled headers for all .xcodeprojs in a directory tree init_xcconfigs       creates default xcconfig files for all .xcodeprojs in a directory tree inject_totalfinder   attempt to inject TotalFinder
       inject_totalterminal attempt to inject TotalTerminal